melusina-org/cid/README.md

 deployed easily either locally, on bare metal or in the cloud.

-# Introduction

-The **El Cid** project aims at providing a complete continuous integration and delivery system that is easy to incrementally improve, to share with team mates and collaborators, and that can be deployed easily either locally, on bare metal or in the cloud.

 ## Benefits and Features

 We review the benefits of using **El Cid** and the features of the